 India Insurance Guide

 India is a country rich in history and culture.
 Despite centuries of colonization, poverty, famine, and political unrest, India has managed to become a world power with a strong and growing economy.
 Although India is moving towards improving social issues such as healthcare and poverty, local uprisings and political corruption has marred its success.
-As the second most populous country in the world, with 70% of its population living in rural conditions, India is home to a multitude of languages, cultures, and ethnic groups.
+India is a country having the world’s largest population (UN estimates), and about 36–37% of its inhabitants now live in metropolitan areas, with more or less 63–64% residing in rural areas (World Bank / UN estimates), India is home to a multitude of languages, cultures, and ethnic groups.
+For expatriates settling here, India Expat Insurance is an essential safeguard, offering financial protection and peace of mind while navigating the country’s diverse healthcare landscape.

 Healthcare in India for Expatriates